 The quotation sets up an almost neo-Freudian way of thinking: that effective therapy is full of unintended consequences that only a fully-trained expert can help you avoid.
 There is no respect for learning from our small defeats.
 This is combined with a Project Fear warning you off doing it yourself, lest you get it wrong.
 The best you can do is to accept the hurt that comes with getting it wrong.

 A real giveaway from Dr Russ Harris is the sentiment that:

 “ACT allows the therapist to create and individualise their own mindfulness techniques, or even to co-create them with clients.”

-My own blog encourages you to go your own way; going on the scenic route.
+My own blog says: you go your own way; either directly or on a scenic route.
 Getting things wrong is an important aspect of making progress.
 In practice, if you do safe experiments, you will learn from small defeats and small victories.
 If a series of small defeats encourage you to seek a professional consultant, then so be it – but only for the duration.